 Due to the competitive market of banking products, banks often provide promotional interest rates or bundles, such as higher interest rates on your FD if you commit to an investment or insurance product as well.
 These promotions tend to change every month, so make sure to compare your options and find one that suits your needs.

 Here are some of the ongoing fixed deposit promotions in Singapore:

 |Bank||Interest rates (p.a.)||Minimum placement (SGD)||Tenure||Valid until|

 A fixed deposit (also commonly known as time deposit, or FD for short) is a type of savings account and low-risk investment that allows you to earn competitive interest on your deposited funds over a fixed tenure.
 During this commitment period, your funds are locked-in and you won’t be able to access it without incurring a penalty fee.

 Upon maturity, you’ll get back your initial funds and the interest accrued at the rate contracted when you first opened the account.

-How are interest rate for fixed deposit calculated?
+How are interest rates for fixed deposits calculated?

 Should you put your money in fixed deposits or Singapore Savings Bonds (SSB)?

 Another popular low-risk investment option besides fixed deposits is the Singapore Savings Bonds (SSB).
-While fixed deposits and SSBs share a lot of similarities, there’s some important differences to take note of.
+While fixed deposits and SSBs share a lot of similarities, there are some important differences to take note of.